googleapis/google-cloud-cpp/google/cloud/bigtable/examples/README.md

 ### Hello world

-View the [Hello World][hello_world_code] sample to see a basic usage of the Bigtable client library.
+View the [Hello World][hello_world_code] example to see sample usage of the Bigtable client library.

 #### Usage